How to Improve Candidate Experience for DACH Mid-Market HR: Friction Points, KPIs & 2026 Compliance

 The tenth point is full candidate ghosting.
 Require every application to end in a documented disposition, even when the rejection itself is automated.
 Candidates who attended an interview should receive a more personal close, because they have already given the company time and attention.

 The eleventh point is salary opacity.
 Prepare ranges or pre-interview pay information and stop asking candidates about pay history.
+The gap is large: only about 15.8% of German job ads currently include salary information — exactly what kununu users actively look for.
 For mid-market companies, that usually means a pay-band project behind the scenes rather than a quick edit to a job ad.

 The twelfth point is weak post-offer onboarding.
 Candidates still judge the experience after signing, especially when equipment, access, or manager contact falls through before day one.
-Treat pre-boarding as the final recruiting stage and make the manager responsible for a short start plan, ideally supported by automated onboarding sequences that fire on signature rather than on day one.
+Treat pre-boarding as the final recruiting stage and make the manager responsible for a short start plan that ideally fires on signature rather than on day one.

 How should AGG rejection letters explain decisions?